 Main subject of my thesis is statistics for stochastic processes with degenerate noise and their application to neuroscience.
 More precisely, I am dealing with parametric inference, approximation schemes and hypothesis testing.
-More formal introduction to what am I doing will be posted in Research.
+Last news, slides of the talk, notes and all kind of updates or remarks are to be found in Research.